How To Get The Best Standard Variable Rate (SVR) Mortgages

 It’s wise to approach a broker in the months before your fixed deal ends to give yourself time to weigh up your options.
 You should also look at other alternatives to an SVR mortgage, including:

-- Fixed rate mortgages – You are tied in to fixed rate for a specific period of time so you know exactly how much your payments will be.
-Fixed rates typically run for 2, 5 or 10 years.
+• Fixed-rate mortgages – You are tied to a fixed rate for a specific period of time, so you know exactly how much your payments will be.
+Fixed rates typically run for 2, 5, or 10 years.

-- Tracker rate mortgages – Similar to an SVR mortgage but the rate you pay tracks the BoE base rate.
+• Tracker rate mortgages – Similar to an SVR mortgage, the rate you pay tracks the BoE base rate.

-By comparison, the table below provides an illustration of the best fixed-rate and variable rate mortgage deals currently available.
+By comparison, the table below illustrates the best fixed-rate and variable rate mortgage deals currently available.

 Looking for more rates and deals?